Meriipu/drv3_monolith_parser/README.md

 # Usage

-Usage: Edit the `game_x0, game_y0, game_xn, game_yn` variables in the first few
+Usage: If you have changed the program to take screenshots automatically, make sure to ddit the `game_x0, game_y0, game_xn, game_yn` variables in the first few lines of `run.py` to match the top left and bottom right corner of the game window (the resolution requirement still holds because of the template-images).

-lines of `run.py` to match the top left and bottom right corner of the game window (the resolution requirement still holds because of the template-images).
+If you are not taking screenshots automatically but rather manually passing in the path to a screenshot, it is probably not necessary to specify the coordinates of the game window, but it IS necessary that the game window has the resolution mentioned in the introduction-section.

 Afterwards, run: